liudonghua123/ldap-simple-tool/README.md

    - If you do not have node, download the latest binary according to your OS platform in [release](https://github.com/liudonghua123/ldap-simple-tool/releases) page.

 2. Download the template config file via https://raw.githubusercontent.com/liudonghua123/ldap-simple-tool/master/cfg.conf.example, modify according to your actual environment.
+Place it in the cwd, the location of the script or the homedir, the priority of config location is cwd > script > homedir.

 3. Run `ldap-simple-tool` in a terminal.

 ### lib usage